programmer-1991/quiz-app-PP2/README.md

 ## Deployment

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
-  - Fork the repository from CI
+  - Create my github repository using the CI template
-  - Launch a new repository in github
   - Build my workspace in codeanywhere
   - Put our basic file structure in place
-  - Make the initial git add/commit/push back to github before deploying to github pages.
+  - Create my initial git commit and push my project files to github before deploying to github pages.
-  - In the GitHub repository, navigate to the Settings tab -Check to the left "code and automation" and then click on Pages.
+  - In the GitHub repository, navigate to the Settings tab
+  - Check to the left "code and automation" and then click on Pages.
   - From the source section drop-down menu, select "deploy from a branch".
   - From the branch section click on "main" and choose main in the menu.
   - Then the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.